-The placement of the vacuum pump is more significant for an ATEX vacuum system than for a normal vacuum system.
-This is because the pump is blowing out the air and explosive atmosphere is pulled in at the suction cup.
-Placing the pump outside of the ATEX zone or in another room might be a good option for reducing noise or save space in a limited area.
+The placement of a vacuum pump is more significant for an ATEX vacuum system than for a normal vacuum system.
+This is because the pump is blowing out the air and the explosive atmosphere is pulled in at the suction cup.
+Placing the pump outside of the ATEX zone or in another room might be a good option for reducing noise or saving space in a limited area.
 However, placing the pump outside of the ATEX zone does not remove or reduce the need for an ATEX certified pump for the correct zone.
-The explosive atmosphere will still travel through the inside of the pump, therefore the pump is required to be protected from ignition risk and approved for a certain temperature.
+The explosive atmosphere will still travel through the inside of the pump, therefore, the pump is required to be protected from ignition risk and approved for a certain temperature.

-Zone 1 and 21
+Zones 1 and 21

 The only pump option available for zone 1 and 21 is the compressed air driven ejector.
 There are no moving parts in the ejector and are therefore no risk of ignition or heat generation.
-This makes it a viable option for zone 1 or 21.
+This makes it a viable option for zones 1 or 21.
 TAWI can also provide a variety of different crane solutions manufactured in stainless steel, approved for ATEX use.

-Zone 2 and 22
+Zones 2 and 22